-The Offering Class A Units offered by us We are offering 930,000 Class A Units.
-Each Class A Unit consists of one share of common stock and a warrant to purchase half of one share of our common stock (together with the shares of common stock underlying such warrants).
-Offering price per Class A Unit \$5.00 Class B Units offered by us We are also offering to those purchasers whose purchase of Class A Units in this offering would result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% (or, at the election of the purchaser, 9.99%) of our outstanding common stock following the consummation of this offering, the opportunity to purchase, in lieu of the number of Class A Units that would result in ownership in excess of 4.99% (or, at the election of the purchaser, 9.99%) of our outstanding common stock, 13,350 Class B Units.
-Each Class B Unit will consist of one share of Series A Preferred Stock, par value \$0.001 per share, convertible into 200 shares of common stock and a warrant to purchase 100 shares of our common stock (together with the shares of our common stock underlying such shares of Series A Preferred Stock and warrants).
-Offering price per Class B Unit \$1,000.00 Overallotment option The underwriters have the option to purchase up to additional shares of common stock, and/or warrants to purchase shares of common stock solely to cover over-allotments, if any, at the price to the public less the underwriting discounts and commissions.
-The over-allotment option may be used to purchase shares of common stock, or warrants, or any combination thereof, as determined by the underwriters, but such purchases cannot exceed an aggregate of 15% of the number of shares of common stock (including the number of shares of common stock issuable upon conversion of shares of Series A Preferred Stock) and warrants sold in the primary offering.
+The Offering Class A Units offered by us We are offeringClass A Units.
+Each Class A Unit consists ofshares of common stock and a warrant to purchaseshares of our commonstock (together with the shares of common stock underlying such warrants).
+Offering price per Class A Unit \$ Class B Units offered by us We are also offering to those purchasers whose purchase of Class A Units in this offering would result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% (or, at the election of the purchaser, 9.99%) of our outstanding common stock following the consummation of this offering, the opportunity to purchase, in lieu of the number of Class A Units that would result in ownership in excess of 4.99% (or, at the election of the purchaser, 9.99%) of our outstanding common stock, Class B Units.
+Each Class B Unit will consist of shares of Series A Preferred Stock, par value \$0.001 per share, convertible into a number of shares of our common stock (together with the shares of our common stock underlying such shares of Series A Preferred Stock and warrants).
+Offering price per Class B Unit \$ Overallotment option The underwriters have the option to purchase up to additional shares of common stock, and/or warrants to purchase shares of common stock solely to cover over-allotments, if any, at the price to the public less the underwriting discounts and commissions.
+The over-allotment option may be used to purchase shares of common stock, or warrants, or any combination thereof, as determined by the underwriters, but such purchases cannot exceed an aggregate of 15 % of the number of shares of common stock (including the number of shares of common stock issuable upon conversion of shares of Series A Preferred Stock) and warrants sold in the primary offering.
 The over-allotment option is exercisable for 45 days from the date of this prospectus.
-Description of warrants The warrants will be exercisable beginning on the date of issuance and expire on the five (5) year anniversary of the date of issuance at an initial exercise price per share equal to \$5.50, subject to appropriate adjustment in the event of recapitalization events, stock dividends, stock splits, stock combinations, reclassifications, reorganizations or similar events affecting our common stock.
-Description of Series A Preferred Stock Each share of Series A Preferred Stock is convertible at any time at the holder's option into 200 shares of common stock.
+Description of warrants The warrants will be exercisable beginning on the date of issuance and expire on the five (5) year anniversary of the date of issuance at an initial exercise price per share equal to , subject to appropriate adjustment in the event of recapitalization events, stock dividends, stock splits, stock combinations, reclassifications, reorganizations or similar events affecting our common stock.
+Description of Series A Preferred Stock Each share of Series A Preferred Stock is convertible at any time at the holder's option into shares of common stock.